 All Arcus employees have a responsibility for managing risk at the Firm, Fund and/or investment level.
 At Arcus, the Risk Management function has full escalation and whistleblowing capacity, while being hierarchically and functionally independent from portfolio management activities.
-The approach adopted is primarily a "three lines of defence" risk management model focused on checks and balances for management, compliance and risk management, and independent oversight.
+The approach adopted is primarily a "three lines of defence" governance model focused on checks and balances for management, compliance and risk management, and independent oversight.
 This is broadly:

-- The operational teams are the first line of defence controls are designed and embedded within processes to ensure compliant outcomes. - Risk Management Function second line of defence comprises of the risk management controls, design and implementation of policies and procedures, monitoring the business's compliance with the risk management policies and procedures and providing training to staff. - Independent oversight third line of defence relies on oversight by the Management Committee, the Investment Committee, the Board, the board of the General Partner and/or in the case of valuations, the Valuation Committee, and external auditors.
+- The operational teams, finance, legal, investment relations are the first line of defence controls are designed and embedded within processes to ensure compliant outcomes. - Risk Management and Compliance Functions second line of defence consists of oversight functions with a major role for the risk management organisation under responsibility of the Head of Risk Management and Compliance.
+Comprises of the risk management controls, design and implementation of policies and procedures, monitoring and objectively challenge the execution, management and performance of processes & internal controls, the business's compliance with the risk management policies and procedures, and providing training to staff.
+Furthermore, Independent reporting on risks and controls. - Independent oversight third line of defence relies on oversight by ManCo, the Investment Committee, the Board, the Board of the General Partner and/or in the case of valuations, the Valuation Committee, and external auditors.

 Arcus believes that its robust corporate culture is the foundation for accomplishing its strategy towards risk.
 A strong corporate culture ensures that all employees understand and share the same values and vision, enabling Arcus to strike the right balance between being in control, identifying risks and making well balanced decisions.
-Arcus has an open, informal and non-hierarchical culture, which is valuable to communication within Arcus, both bottom-up, as well as top-down.
-This helps to ensure better decision making and appropriate behaviour in the organisation.
+Arcus has an open, informal, and non-hierarchical culture, which is valuable to communication within Arcus, both bottom-up, as well as top-down.
+This helps to ensure better decision-making and appropriate behaviour in the organisation.

 Arcus is a long-term investment manager in private controlling equity interests in European infrastructure businesses.
 Accordingly, Arcus' investment thesis in selecting these assets is strongly influenced by considerations of long-term macro and thematic trends, as well as the risks and opportunities associated with these trends.
-The three trends that Arcus currently considers have the biggest impact on European infrastructure are listed below.
-These trends have been identified and are applied to Arcus' investment thesis application in 2023.